Jennings & Company: History

 business was the refurbishment of slot machines manufactured by Mills.

 Ode Jennings acquired United States patent 1,403,933, granted on 17 January 1922, for an improved mechanical coin-selecting device.
 The improvement related to the ejection of coins that were too small.

 In July 1923, O. D. Jennings & Co. had purchased out of liquidation the business of the Garbell Typewriter Corporation of Chicago, which manufactured the GAR-BELL portable typewriter, invented by Max Garbell.
 Despite further improvements, which were protected by patents, the machine was a failure in the market.

 In 1925, Ode Jennings moved to a house at what would become known as 220 Civic Drive (originally Schaumburg Road) in the village of Schaumburg, Illinois.
 The house would remain his home until his death.

 On November 24, 1925, Ode Jennings was granted, as inventor, United States patent 1,562,771 for an improved mechanical coin-control apparatus.
 The improved apparatus was said to be more efficient and to prevent subsequent coins jamming the apparatus while the first coin was being accepted.

 Between 1935 and 1936, O. D. Jennings & Co. manufactured a payout pinball machine called the Sportsman.
 The device was a gambling device, more akin to a slot machine than a modern pinball table.
 Some of the technology in the machine was protected by United States patent 2,003,349, granted to inventor Clifford R. Dumble.

-On November 21, 1953, aged 79, Ode Jennings died at home in Schaumburg, Illinois after 47 years at the helm of the company he had founded.
-He left everything to his wife, Jeannette Isle Jennings; they had no children; on the condition that it was denoted to his church and local hospitals on her death.
-On 19 March 1954 Jennings & Company was incorporated under the laws of Illinois and it purchased the assets of O. D. Jennings & Company from the estate of Ode Jennings.
+On November 21, 1953, at 79, Ode Jennings died at home in Schaumburg, Illinois, after 47 years leading his company.
+He left everything to his wife, Jeannette Isle Jennings, with instructions to donate it to his church and local hospitals upon her death.
+On March 19, 1954, Jennings & Company was incorporated in Illinois and purchased the assets of O. D. Jennings & Company from his estate.